themangomago/themangomago/README.md

 Passion for technology, code, games & blockchains.

 ### ⚡ Projects
 Currently trying to get more fluent in Rust.
-Doing some game jam from time to time using Godot.
+Doing some game jams from time to time using Godot.

 ### 🎮 Games
 * 🧬 [Simulation Theory](https://github.com/NimbleBeasts/NbGameOff2021) | Entry for GameOff2021